“What medications do I take for pain if I have had bariatric surgery?”

 This condition represents nearly half of all postoperative complications and occurs in as high as 5% of gastric bypass patients, with 1.
 Smoking 2.
 Use of Non-Steroidal Anti-Inflammatory Drugs called NSAIDS and 3.
 Alcohol use, cited as main causes.

-If after great discussion with your doctor for alternatives, it has been determined that non steroidal anti inflammatory drugs are required, they should be accompanied by a proton pump inhibitor (PPI) medication such as Prilosec, Prevacid, Aciphex, Protonix, Nexium or Zegarid as protection.
+If after great discussion with a non bariatric doctor, it has been determined that NSAIDS – non steroidal anti inflammatory drugs – are required for your condition, they should be accompanied by a proton pump inhibitor (PPI) medication such as Prilosec, Prevacid, Aciphex, Protonix, Nexium or Zegarid as protection.
 Some antacids that are not acceptable protection include Pepcid, Zantac, and Tagamet.